redisson/redisson/docs/data-and-services/collections.md

 ## Array

 Redisson's [RArray](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RArray.html) is a distributed array that stores values by sparse, non-negative integer index, backed by a Redis array.
-It is thread-safe, cluster-compatible, and available through synchronous, [asynchronous](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RArrayAsync.html), [reactive](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RArrayReactive.html), and [RxJava3](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RArrayRx.html) interfaces.
+This object is thread-safe.

 Indexes are sparse: only the indexes that are written occupy space, so an array can hold values at widely separated positions without allocating the gaps between them.
-Reads and scans return [ArrayEntry](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/array/ArrayEntry.html) objects that pair an index with its value. `RArray` also implements [RExpirable](common-methods.md#expiration), so an expiration can be set on the array as a whole.

 Requires **Redis 8.8+**.